 Common courtesy and professional standards dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's (or guest speaker's) permission to make audio or video recordings in this class.
 All recordings are the intellectual property of the instructor (or guest speaker); you have not been given any rights to reproduce or distribute the material.
-Course materials developed by the instructor (or guest speaker) are the intellectual property of the instructor (or guest speaker) are the intellectual property of the instructor (or guest speaker), as well, and cannot be shared publicly without his/her written approval.
-Overall, you may not publicly share or upload instructor consent.
+Course materials developed by the instructor (or guest speaker) are the intellectual property of the instructor (or guest speaker), as well, and cannot be shared publicly without his/her written approval.
+Overall, you may not publicly share or upload instructor-generated material for this course, such as exam questions, lecture notes, or homework solutions, without formal instructor consent.
 Such permission allows the recordings and materials to be used for your private study purposes only.